datacentricdesign/id5415/pages/coaching-session1.md

 ## Task 0 Team Role Test

 * Do a team role test online.
 This test is online and takes only a few minutes: [Take the test](https://www.idrlabs.com/team-role/test.php)
-* Take a screenshot and keep it to digitally bring it to class
+* Take a screenshot and keep it to digitally bring it to class (you will need it!)
 * Make sure you have a laptop available in class

 # During the Session